Hi Joel! Tell us about what you're working on.

 For behind-the-scenes stuff and my IMPOSSIBLE brand, you can check out:

-Want to build your own business like Paleo Meal Plans?
+Want to build your own business like Ultimate Meal Plans?

 You should join the Indie Hackers community! 🤗